yandex-cloud/docs/en/vision/pricing.md

 Each successful image analysis performed using any feature is charged as a single _unit_:

 * If your request contains multiple images, each analyzed image is charged separately.
 * If you send two requests to recognize text on the same image, you will be charged for two units.
 This makes sense when a text  [is written in languages from different language models](operations/ocr/text-detection.md#multiple-languages) (for example, Arabic and Hebrew).
 * Only successful analysis attempts are chargeable.
 You will not be charged if the server returned an error or the request configuration was incorrect.

 [Face detection](concepts/face-detection/index.md) and [image classification](concepts/classification/index.md) are free of charge during the [Preview stage](../overview/concepts/launch-stages).

-{% note warning %}

-[Recognition of presets](concepts/ocr/template-recognition.md) is at the [Preview stage](../overview/concepts/launch-stages) and is not charged additionally.
-Its usage is charged [according to the text recognition](#prices) pricing policy.

-{% endnote %}

 ## Pricing {#prices}